NotJansel/palladium/readme.md

 This is Paper and their Forks only!
 I will never give support for Spigot/Bukkit as they are a major minority in Servers, especially 1.17 and upwards.
 I also never had and will charge anything for my work and donating is free to your decision, if I ever give an option.
 I do this in my free time so sometimes there may be inactive phases.

+As soon it supports it, this Plugin will also be published to Modrinth.
+Maybe even only published there and updates will be checked from their api.

 ### Features